 See Transfer Equivalencies regarding transferability of courses taken at other regionally accredited colleges and universities.
 Further information regarding transfer of credit can be obtained at the Office of Admissions.
 Credit for college level achievement may be awarded through CLEP and/or ACT examinations.
 Time limits for transferability of some courses may exist.

-Our Lady of the Lake College is accredited by the Commission on Colleges of the Southern Association of Colleges and Schools to award associate, baccalaureate, master’s, and doctorate degrees.
+Our Lady of the Lake College is accredited by the Southern Association of Colleges and Schools Commission on Colleges to award associate, baccalaureate, masters, and doctorate degrees.
 Contact the Commission on Colleges at 1866 Southern Lane, Decatur, Georgia 30033-4097 or call 404-679-4500 for questions about the status of Our Lady of the Lake College.
 The program is certified by the Association of University Programs in Health Administration (AUPHA).
 The College’s program is one of about 48 certified, baccalaureate programs in health administration in the United States. http://www.AUPHA.org.